sovrn/prebid-server-java/docs/config-app.md

 - `gdpr.vendorlist.http-endpoint-template` - template string for vendor list url, where `{VERSION}` is used as version number placeholder.
 - `gdpr.vendorlist.http-default-timeout-ms` - default operation timeout for obtaining new vendor list.
 - `gdpr.vendorlist.filesystem-cache-dir` - directory for local storage cache for vendor list.
 Should be with `WRITE` permissions for user application run from.
+- `gdpr.rubicon.enable-cookie` - this setting enables cookie usage or in other words enables /cookie_sync or /setuid enpoints
+- `gdpr.rubicon.rsid-cookie-encryption-key` - encryption key to decode RSID cookie value.
 - `gdpr.rubicon.audit-cookie-encryption-key` - set key for uid audit cookie using Blowfish algorithm
 - `gdpr.rubicon.host-ip` - the ip pbs hosted on.
-- `gdpr.rubicon.enable-cookie` - this setting enables cookie usage or in other words enables /cookie_sync or /setuid enpoints

 ## Geo location
 - `geolocation.cookie-sync-enabled` - if equals to `true` geo location service will be used in `/setuid` and `/cookie_sync` endpoints handling.